haiwen/seafile-docker/README.dev.md

 ### Getting Started

-Download seafile image, and run the image.
+Generate seafile image, and run the image.

 ```
+sudo git clone https://github.com/haiwen/seafile-docker.git /var/seafile/
+cd /var/seafile/image

+make base
+make server
-docker run -d --name seafile-server -v /opt/seafile-data:/shared -p 80:80 seafileltd/seafile:6.2.1
+docker run -d --name seafile-server -v /root/seafile:/shared -p 80:80 seafileltd/seafile:6.2.1
 ```

 Now visit `http://hostname` or `https://hostname` to open Seafile Web UI.

 If you are not familiar with docker commands, refer to [docker documentation](https://docs.docker.com/engine/reference/commandline/cli/).

-### More configuration option
+### How to use

 #### Custom admin username and password

 The default account is `me@example.com` and the password is `asecret`.
-It will be created when the container is first run.
-The default values can also be changed by setting the container's environment variables

-e.g.

-    docker run -d --name seafile-server -e "SEAFILE_ADMIN_EMAIL=me@example.com" -e "SEAFILE_ADMIN_PASSWORD=asecret" -v /opt/seafile-data:/shared -p 80:80 seafileltd/seafile:6.2.1
+You must change the password when you first run the seafile server.
 If you forget the admin password, you can add a new admin account and then go to the sysadmin panel to reset user password.

 #### Domain

-The default value is `seafile.example.com`, you can set environ to docker container.

-e.g.

-    docker run -d --name seafile-server -e "SEAFILE_SERVER_HOSTNAME=seafile.example.com" -v /opt/seafile-data:/shared -p 80:80 seafileltd/seafile:6.2.1
+You can create `/shared/bootstrap.conf`, write the following lines.

+    [server]
+    server.hostname = seafile.example.com

-And then nginx will update up config.
+And then restart service, nginx will update up config.

-#### Let's encrypt SSL certificate

-If you set `SEAFILE_SERVER_LETSENCRYPT` to `true`, the bootstrap script would request a letsencrypt-signed SSL certificate for you.

-e.g.

-    docker run -d --name seafile-server -e "SEAFILE_SERVER_LETSENCRYPT=true" -v /opt/seafile-data:/shared -p 80:80 -p 443:443 seafileltd/seafile:6.2.1

-If you want to use your own SSL certificate:
-- create a folder 'shared/ssl', and put your certificate and private key under the ssl directory.
-- Assume your site name is "seafile.example.com", then your certificate must have the name "seafile.example.com.crt", and the private key must have the name "seafile.example.com.key".

 #### Modify configurations